openannotation/annotator/README.markdown

 Writing Plugins
 ---------------

 As mentioned, Annotator has a simple but powerful plugin architecture.
-In order to write your own plugin, you need only add your plugin to the Annotator.Plugins object, ensuring that the first argument to the constructor is a DOM Element, and the second is an "options" object.
+In order to write your own plugin, you need only add your plugin to the Annotator.Plugin object, ensuring that the first argument to the constructor is a DOM Element, and the second is an "options" object.
 Below is a simple Hello World plugin:

-    Annotator.Plugins.HelloWorld = (function() {
+    Annotator.Plugin.HelloWorld = (function() {

       function HelloWorld(element, options) {
         this.element = element;